zdharma-continuum/zinit/README.md

 </p>

 Some plugins require performing an action each time they're updated.
 One way you can do this is by using the `atpull` ice modifier.
-For example, writing `zplugin ice atpull'./configure'` before loading a plugin will execute `./configure` after a successful update.
+For example, writing `zinit ice atpull'./configure'` before loading a plugin will execute `./configure` after a successful update.
 Refer to [Ice Modifiers](#ice-modifiers) for more information.

-The ice modifiers for any plugin or snippet are stored in their directory in a `._zplugin` subdirectory, hence the plugin doesn't have to be loaded to be correctly updated.
-There's one other file created there, `.zplugin_lstupd` – it holds the log of the new commits pulled-in in the last update.
+The ice modifiers for any plugin or snippet are stored in their directory in a `._zinit` subdirectory, hence the plugin doesn't have to be loaded to be correctly updated.
+There's one other file created there, `.zinit_lstupd` – it holds the log of the new commits pulled-in in the last update.

 ## Using Oh My Zsh Themes